top of page

 --

 The familiar voice (created by A.I. impersonation) alone may be enough to convince the mark to do as they're instructed.
-But the bad actor often reinforces the ploy by knowing certain, usually public, information.
+But the bad actor often reinforces the ploy by knowing certain information.
+We've all had our private, sensitive information breached numerous times by now, so a targeted "spear phishing" attack can be well-armed.
 In the moment, the mark is too stressed to think about this logically.

 The savvy citizen